krishnakanth-G/Assesment1/README.md

 After getting the sentiment of the review filter all the records where sentiment is positive and then output the records using streamlit.
 Live Link: https://share.streamlit.io/krishnakanth-g/review-analysis/main/ReviewAnalysis.py

 Question 3: Ranking Data - Understanding the co-relation between keyword rankings with description or any other attribute.
-Here’s the dataset.
+Here’s the <a href="https://drive.google.com/file/d/1yuDyU7EjJ8Nai83FDdIF2w4inm17NzBF/view">Datset</a>
 Suggested questions:
 1. Is there any co-relation between short description, long description and ranking?
 Does the placement of keyword (for example - using a keyword in the first 10 words - have any co-relation with the ranking)?
 2. Does APP ID (Also known as package name) play any role in ranking?